enyo/iris/index.md

 your application communicating with one another (for example: the browser requesting data from the server via AJAX).

-Most commonly this communication is done by creating a HTTP server, defining an API and sending JSON data.
+Most commonly this communication is done by creating an HTTP server, defining an API and sending JSON data.

 There are multiple things wrong with this approach: